 1. Improves Communication Meeds

-Employees want to feel involved and expect to achieve real-time information about what’s going on in their organization.
-For any formal or informal communication, interaction and knowledge transfer, physical spaces in the modern offices play a major role.
+Employees expect to achieve real-time information about their organization.
+In any communication or interaction, physical office spaces play a major role.

 A cozy desk area is never enough.
-The overall office design should allow the people to work as teams, co-create and share ideas without being interrupted.
+The office design should allow people to work as teams.
+It should support co-creation and help share ideas without interruption.

 Let’s understand the same with examples.

-- Facilities like couches, break rooms or a standing area can be really effective in striking a conversation.
+Facilities like couches, break rooms can be effective in striking a conversation.

-- A conference room can be used for video conferencing with colleagues spread across continents and time zones.
+A conference room can make video conferencing across continents and time zones easier.

-- The flexibility of an open office layout can help to break down the barriers between departments and hierarchies.
+An open office can help to break down the barriers between departments.

-- Meeting rooms can be converted to collaborative spaces/game zones to bring a completely new feel.
+Meeting rooms can turn into collaborative spaces to bring a completely new feel.

 2. Promotes Inclusion

 Workplaces are diverse by interests, gender, ethnicity, and age.
-The concept of bringing them together is known as the ‘universal design’ which is better known as the ”inclusive design”.
+The concept of bringing them together is the ‘universal design.'
+It is also known as “inclusive design.”

-The goal here is to include all workers in the organizational workplace by providing everything that they desire.
-This will include welcoming and enabling everyone to reach the areas needed, with full access to the office equipment and resources.
+The goal here is to include all workers in the workplace by providing everything that they look up to.
+It includes enabling everyone to access office equipment and resources.

 Examples of inclusive workplace design include features which you may experience daily.
 Some of them are as follows: